frovai/Auto-Registration-ZabbixURLs/README.md

 # Auto-Registration-ZabbixURLs
-Repository with Ansible automation to install Zabbix Server, CI/CD with Github Actions to auto-registrate WebChecks inside Zabbix based on DNS registries
+Repository with Ansible automation to install Zabbix Server, CI/CD with Github Actions to auto-registrate WebChecks inside Zabbix based on Cloudflare DNS registries

 ## Installation